Identity Change

 • I love my job.

-• I love my collegagues.
+• I love my colleagues.

 • I enjoy thinking about what the business needs and pushing it forward.